Mentors

 The wheelchair at the man’s feet groaned.
 There was someone there below him.
 He looked down.

-The man looked away, over the uncomfortable figure below him and up the long steps to the imposing government building where the troops had stood solid and speechless in the face of a terrorist.
-He felt once more the winter sting and sharp windy breath of the great Saint Lawrence River a mile away.
+The man looked away, over the uncomfortable figure below him and up the long concrete steps to the imposing government building where, over a decade before, the troops had stood as solid as statues, speechless and grim and dangerous – armed to the teeth - weapons cocked and ready in the face of an unknown peril.

-The man in the chair raised a gloved hand and pulled his hood back.
+The man in the chair lifted a mitten and pulled his hood back.
 He raised his face.

 “…Christ Almighty!”

 “It’s a shame, it really is.”
 Thomas (Tommy) Grimond was the manager and the sole salesman of Brookside Interment, the least expensive of the meagre options offered to the grieving widow.
 Tommy pulled Jay aside after the service to have a ‘quiet’ word, resting an unwelcome paternal hand on Jay’s shoulder and turning his sales voice chummy.
-“It’s difficult to get an invite out fast enough for a quickie event like this and with the cause of death a little in question.”
-Jay shrugged the hand off…
+“It’s difficult to get an invite out fast enough for a quickie event like this and…” Tommy paused.
+“With the cause of death a little in question.”
+Tommy coughed behind a raised hand.
+“Well, you know...”

 “I’ll get some pop and nachos,” Jay called back to his mum as they passed through the rusty iron gates and left the cemetery grounds.
 “I’ll pick up a movie; a pick-me-up.”
 She waved back and walked off.
-Jay stopped for a moment, watching his mother.
+Jay stopped for a moment, watched his mother retreat.
 Even at this distance, she looked tired and sad.

 Jay turned back to the grave site.
 The digger men had stamped out their smokes, grabbed waiting shovels and rakes and gone to work filling in the hole.
 The one with the stringy hair stopped for a moment and looked up to where Jay was standing alone, poked the other one, the one with the wet nose, and clapped him on the back.